 in six months of 2013, surpassing the funds allocated for this purpose in the corresponding period of the last year by 36%.
 The Ministry plans the construction of the 111 km-long motorway of which an over 40 km-long section is to be opened to traffic in 2013whereas in 2012, only 1.5 km of the motorway was opened and the construction activity of the high-speed motorway comprised only 77 kilometres.
 Let us compare 1.5 against 40 km and see how big of a difference is between them.”

-set out to verify whether or not the expenditures and the planned high-speed motorway projects of the Ministry of Regional Development and Infrastructure of Georgia of 2013 were indeed outweighing those of 2012.
+FactCheckset out to verify whether or not the expenditures and the planned high-speed motorway projects of the Ministry of Regional Development and Infrastructure of Georgia of 2013 were indeed outweighing those of 2012.

 In accordance with the budget of the Government of Georgia of 2013, payments (expenses, growth of financial and nonfinancial assets and the reduction of liabilities) with a total value of GEL 901 million were earmarked for the Ministry of Regional Development and Infrastructure while, according to the initial budget of 2012, payments totalled GEL 960 million.
 It is to be mentioned that the 2012 Law on Budget has undergone changes on four occasions; therefore, the figure for the abovementioned payments was varying accordingly.
 In line with the final adjusted plan of 2012, the payments allocated to the Ministry of Regional Development and Infrastructure of Georgia amounted to GEL 767 million and at the end of the year the cash execution of expenditures for 12 months totalled GEL 655 million.

-data for the last three quarters still has not been published), the cash execution of expenditures in two quarters of 2013 equalled GEL 223 million while in 2012 the same indicator was at GEL 202 million.
+As gathered from the Six Month Report of Budget Execution of the Ministry of Regional Development and Infrastructure of Georgia (data for the last three quarters still has not been published), the cash execution of expenditures in two quarters of 2013 equalled GEL 223 million while in 2012 the same indicator was at GEL 202 million.
 These are the exact figures as indicated by the MP in his statement.

 The above chart, taken from the same report detailing the six month budget execution, demonstrates that in two quarters of 2013 funds allocated for the construction of the high-speed motorway reached GEL 84 million while in the same period of 2012 the funds totalled GEL 62 million.
-As seen from the data, the expenditures made in 2013 exceed those of the same period of 2012 by 36% which again confirms the figures noted by the MP in his statement.zur1 The data presented in the graph above is taken from the Six Month Report of Budget Execution of the Ministry of Regional Development and Infrastructure of Georgia.
+As seen from the data, the expenditures made in 2013 exceed those of the same period of 2012 by 36% which again confirms the figures noted by the MP in his statement.
+The data presented in the graph above is taken from the Six Month Report of Budget Execution of the Ministry of Regional Development and Infrastructure of Georgia.
 As illustrated by the graph, construction activity on the high-speed motorway reached 111 km (construction activity indicates the number of kilometres of motorway under construction) in the first six months of 2013 while in the same period of 2012 the indicator was at 77 kilometres.
 The data demonstrates that in 2012 a section of the motorway with a length of 1.45 kilometres was opened to traffic while the plan envisages the opening of a 51.7km-long portion of the motorway in 2013.
-At first glance, this observation proves the superiority of the 2013 plan to that of 2012 but this assumption is not entirely accurate. zur2
+At first glance, this observation proves the superiority of the 2013 plan to that of 2012 but this assumption is not entirely accurate.

 According to the data shown above, extracted from the aforementioned report, construction work was performed on the following motorways: Liakhvi Overpass, Ruisi-Agara, Kutaisi Bypass, Kutaisi-Samtredia and Kobuleti Bypass.
 The construction work was completed solely on the Liakhvi Overpass.